MattSokol79/Sparta-DevOps-Training/Week1_Business_Skills/Day3/README.md

 - Stage 4 - Same as Stage 3, finishing the lifecycle
 - Stage 5 - Closing

 ### What is DevOps?
-Sparta video - WATCH IT AGAIN AS ITS VERY GOOD FOR INTERVIEWS ETC, SHOULD BE ON TEAMS
+Sparta video - VERY USEFUL FOR FUTURE
 Developer responsible for new product features, bug fixes etc etc.
 Once products are done you need to deploy them into production